BradGreig/brownlow-predictor/docs/index.md

 ### Comparing all predictive models

-![Comparison of all models](https://github.com/BradGreig/brownlow-predictor/blob/main/data/AllModels.png?raw=true)
+![Comparison of all models](https://github.com/BradGreig/brownlow-predictor/blob/main/data/AllModels.png?raw=true) *<small>Accuracy for predicting 3 votes games within a season (by year) for all predictive models.
+Models are re-trained to predict a single year, using all other seasons as a training set.
+Models are denoted by different coloured points: random forest (red), XGBoost (blue), ordinal logistic regression (orange), SBI (purple) and Auto-ML (green). </small>*

 ### Comparing all models for top 10 performance (3-2-1 voting)

 ![Comparing top 10 performance (PV)](https://github.com/BradGreig/brownlow-predictor/blob/main/data/Top10-all-PV.png?raw=true)
+*<small>The predicted top 10 for the AFL Brownlow in 2024 using all available models.
+For this, I assign only 3-2-1.</small>*

 ### Comparing all models for top 10 performance (Expected votes)

 ![Comparing top 10 performance (EV)](https://github.com/BradGreig/brownlow-predictor/blob/main/data/Top10-all-EV.png?raw=true)
+*<small>The predicted top 10 for the AFL Brownlow in 2024 using all available models.
+For this, I consider the expected votes. </small>*

 ### Comparing all models by totals by team

 ![Team totals](https://github.com/BradGreig/brownlow-predictor/blob/main/data/TeamTotals/TeamTotal-all-PV.png?raw=true)
+*<small>The total votes awarded in 2024 sorted by team.
+Here, I only consider awarding 3-2-1 votes. </small>*

+Go [here](https://github.com/BradGreig/brownlow-predictor/blob/main/data/TeamTotals/) for the team totals by expected votes.

 ### Comparing all models by individual team performance

 ![Individal team performance (Adelaide)](https://github.com/BradGreig/brownlow-predictor/blob/main/data/TeamTotals/ByTeam-Adelaide.png?raw=true)
+*<small>The season total for predicted Brownlow votes for the 2024 season based on an individal team.
+Here, I am considering the results for Adelaide. </small>*

+Go [here](https://github.com/BradGreig/brownlow-predictor/blob/main/data/TeamTotals/) for all individual team voting predictions.

 ## Contact Information